section-engineering-education/engineering-education/content/articles/building-data-driven-application-in-react/index.md

 ### Going data-driven

-Lets add some data in our Component .Let's start with the  Header component .
+Lets add some data in our Component .
 Looking at our [Header](https://codepen.io/1-creator/pen/qBXWVXd) as it stands right now , the Header component only shows the title of the element as profile .

 It's a nice element and it would be nice to be able to reuse it in other parts of our page, Hence the title of Profile doesn't make sense for every use .
 So lets tell react we want to be able to set the title to something else.